tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## addTags
-Add tags to the chat.
+Adds tags to the chat.
-This function takes in two values; tags and callback.
+This function takes in two values: tags and callback.
 This is of the array data type.
 The content of the tags should be of the string data type.